 There are many similar literacy programs that are funded by or use book donations in their programs, so do your best to find the literacy programs in your area that could use your books.

-Offer To Local Schools and Daycare Centers
+Donate Books To Local Schools and Daycare Centers

 Some schools have plenty of books, and other schools are scrambling to find any books for their student bodies.
 Talk to the schools in your area to understand their needs.
 If they need books, donate your books to local schools or daycare centers.